adlnet/xAPI-Spec/xAPI.md

 2. __Grouping__ : an activity with an indirect relation to the activity which is the object of the statement.
 For example: a course that is part of a qualification.
 The course has several classes.
 The course relates to a class as the parent, the qualification relates to the class as the grouping.

+4. __Category__ : an activity used to categorize the statement.
+For example: Anna attempts a bilogy exam, and the statement is tracked using the CMI-5 profile.
+The statement's activity refers to the exam, and the category is the CMI-5 profile.

-3. __Other__ : a context activity that cannot be considered a parent or a grouping.
+4. __Other__ : a context activity that doesn't fit one of the other fields.
 For example: Anna studies a textbook for a biology exam.
 The statement's activity refers to the textbook, and the exam is a context activity of type "other" .

 #####Example I: